AminSaqi/mydp/README.md

  ## Project Roadmap

- - [ ] Implementing persisteng storages.
+ - [ ] Implementing persistent storages.
  - [ ] Adding the ability to retrieve more than 500 candles (from persistent storages).
- - [ ] Adding the ability edit and reflect configurations without restarting the app.
+ - [ ] Adding the ability to edit and reflect configurations without restarting the app.
  - [ ] Implementing rate limiters.
  - [ ] Implementing JWT authorization and API keys.
  - [ ] Implementing Orderbook data ingestion.